dburkhardt/viash_web/content/docs/creating_components/bash.md

     4: http://www.viash.io
     OK
     5: https://viash.io/docs/getting_started/installation
-    OK
+    HTTP/2 404
     6: https://viash.io/docs/reference_config/config
     OK

     Testfile.md has been checked and a report named output.txt has been generated.
-    1 of 6 URLs could not be resolved.
+    2 of 6 URLs could not be resolved.

 If you get this same output, that means the script is working as intended!
 Feel free to take a peek at the generated **output.txt** file